 Joel turned 90 on April 11, 2022, a year that also marks the 50th anniversary of the Cabaret film.
 He rang in the big 9-0 in Times Square with friends.
 “If you are a young person who dreams of being a part of Broadway, come to New York.
 We want your talent.
 If you’re a fan, buy a ticket, see a show.
 We want your passion and your energy,” Grey told Broadway World during his celebration.
 “Broadway is back and better than ever!”

-Rita turned 90 on Dec.
-11, 2021 and gushed about her plans when she co-hosted Fox 5’s Good Day New York just a few days prior.
-She said she had two birthday celebrations before her special day, although she admitted her gatherings are much more scaled down compared to what they used to be.
+Rita turned 91 on Dec.
+11, 2022.
+A year before, she gushed about her 90th birthday plans when she co-hosted Fox 5’s Good Day New York.
+She said she had two birthday celebrations before her special day, although she admitted her gatherings are much more scaled-down compared to what they used to be.
 “They’re all small now.
 Usually, at home, I have a big party with costumes and themes,” she noted.
 “Usually Hispanic food and now that’s been narrowed way down but that’s okay.”

 Actress and producer Barbara Eden is best known for her starring role as Jeannie in the sitcom I Dream of Jeannie, which aired new episodes between 1965 and 1970.
 The show was rebooted into a movie in 1985, titled I Dream of Jeannie… Fifteen Years Later.
 She also notably starred opposite Elvis Presley in 1960’s Flaming Star.